 Sarkies worked on an ambitious fantasy with Duncan, but the project languished in development purgatory.
 When a feature opportunity knocked a second time, Sarkies was ready.
 Out of the Blue (adapted by Sarkies and Graeme Tetley from Bill O'Brien's non-fiction book), was a dramatisation of New Zealand's largest mass-murder: the slaying of 13 residents in the seaside town Aramoana by local loner David Gray on 13 November 1990.

 The maturity of vision Sarkies brought to bear on his sophomore feature is startling when one sees the progress from Scarfies, let alone the playful experimentation of his early shorts.
 The film generated critical acclaim.
 "An inspiring film on a bleak subject, an account of everyday people who struggle to protect their loved ones from horror", wrote The New York Times' reviewer.
 It premiered at the Toronto Film Festival in the Discovery section.

 Perhaps surprisingly, given its bleak subject matter, Out of the Blue was a success at the NZ box office, taking over a million dollars and (as of January 2012) sitting at number 14 (just behind Scarfies) on the all time Kiwi hit list.

-Sarkies spent much of 2009 working on Rachel Lang/Gavin Strawhan TV series This is Not My Life, having been won over by the originality and complexity of the writing.
-The thriller is based around a man (Charles Mesure) who wakes up and can't remember his own name, nor the existence of his wife and children.
-After debuting in late July 2010, This is Not My Life went on to win multiple awards in the renamed Aotearoa Film And Television Awards, including Best Drama Programme.
+Sarkies spent much of 2009 working on TV series This is Not My Life, having been won over by the originality and complexity of Rachel Lang and Gavin Strawhan's script.
+The show is based around a man (Charles Mesure) who wakes up and can't remember his own name, nor the existence of his wife and children.
+After debuting in July 2010, This is Not My Life won multiple awards at the Aotearoa Film And Television Awards, including Best Drama Programme.